Have you ever considered building a stack of tools to learn languages?

 As the afternoon comes to an end and I have dinner or a snack, I tend to sneak in a short episode of whatever comedy show that I can watch casually.
 I know, I know, watching TV while eating dinner is the antithesis of mindfulness.
 But if I don't have much time to get input that day, it's these little moments that can rake up serious input time.

 In the evening I want to kick back and relax as much as possible.
-Being in a relationship and running side-projects like Think Stack does take up a lot of time, so it's not always possible to get a lot of input.
+Being in a relationship and running side-projects does take up a lot of time, so it's not always possible to get a lot of input.
 Luckily my girlfriend is Italian, so we tend to watch media in Italian.
 Other times when we relax separately, I always default to consuming media in Italian.

 By far the easiest way to get a lot of input in your target language is by replacing all of your entertainment.
 That's exactly what I do while learning Italian: any media entertainment has to be in Italian.
 That includes video games.